kubedb/docs/docs/setup/monitoring/prometheus-operator.md

 prometheus.monitoring.coreos.com/prometheus created
 ```

-CoreOS prometheus operator watches for `Prometheus` crd.
+Prometheus operator watches for `Prometheus` crd.
 Once a `Prometheus` crd is created, it generates respective configuration and creates a `StatefulSet` to run Prometheus server.

 Let's check `StatefulSet` has been created,